UniFlow: Zero-Shot LiDAR Scene Flow for Autonomous Vehicles: Experiments

 \textbf{Analysis of Long-Range Generalization.} To evaluate whether unified training produces range-robust representations, we evaluate how models trained on short-range LiDAR data transfer to longer-range settings \textit{without retraining}.
 Specifically, we extend the voxelization range during inference while keeping the voxel size identical to the original trained model.
-This change alters only the spatial coverage of the dynamic voxelization module, requiring a simple weight transfer step to adapt to the new grid dimensions while preserving all learned features.
-As shown in Table~\ref{tab:longrange}, UniFlow$^{\mathrm{LR}}$ consistently outperforms \(\Delta\)Flow$^{\mathrm{LR}}$ across all distance intervals on AV2, reducing Dynamic Mean EPE by 12.7\% on average and up to 20.0\% in the 75--100\,m range.
+This change alters only the spatial coverage of the dynamic voxelization module, requiring a simple weight transfer step (i.e., model weights trained for short-range scene flow are loaded into a model with identical voxel size but a larger voxel grid for long-range processing) to adapt to the new grid dimensions while preserving all learned features.
+As shown in Table~\ref{tab:longrange}, \(\Delta\)Flow$^{\mathrm{LR, ZS}}$ (\method) consistently outperforms \(\Delta\)Flow$^{\mathrm{LR}}$ across all distance intervals on AV2, reducing Dynamic Mean EPE by 12.7\% on average and up to 20.0\% in the 75--100\,m range.
 This indicates that unified multi-dataset training produces representations that remain robust even when the perception range is significantly expanded.
-On TruckScenes, UniFlow$^{\mathrm{LR,ZS}}$ achieves a remarkable 40.6\% reduction in overall error compared to \(\Delta\)Flow$^{\mathrm{LR}}$, with improvements exceeding 50\% in the 50--100\,m range, despite never being trained on this dataset.
+On TruckScenes, \(\Delta\)Flow$^{\mathrm{LR, ZS}}$ (\method) achieves a remarkable 40.6\% reduction in overall error compared to \(\Delta\)Flow$^{\mathrm{LR}}$, with improvements exceeding 50\% in the 50--100\,m range, despite never being trained on this dataset.
 These results highlight that the representations learned through unified multi-dataset training naturally scale to larger spatial extents.